Billuc/cigogne/README.md

 gleam add --dev cigogne
 ```

 Cigogne can also be installed as a regular dependency and used in your project.
-See documentation about the `cigogne` module to know more.
+See the "Usage" section to know more.

+> Note: cigogne can now only be used on the Erlang target.
+> This constraint is both imposed by pog and required to be able to work with libraries.
+> However, you can still have it in your JS project as a dev dependency and use the CLI.

 ## Usage